jdlombardozzi/lhm/README.md

 Lhm.setup_throttler(:threads_running_throttler)
 ```

-### Retrying chunks using Time throttler
+### Retrying chunks using Throttler

-If chunks fail due to the MySQL max_binlog_cache_size being exceeded, the Chunker class will call the backoff_stride method on the throttler (if it is of type Throttler::Time) to reduce the stride size and retry the chunk.
+If chunks fail due to the MySQL `max_binlog_cache_size` being exceeded, the Chunker class will call the `backoff_stride` method on the throttler to reduce the stride size and retry the chunk.
 The default backoff factor is 0.2 (reducing the chunk size by 20% with each failure), and the minimum stride size is 1 (the stride can be reduced until each chunk is 1 row).
 Default values can be overridden (see below).
-To disable backoff, set min_stride_size equal to stride_size; this will throw an exception when max_binlog_cache_size is exceeded.
-Configuration options should be passed into the time throttler constructor or in the throttler_options of change_table when using a time throttler.
+To disable backoff, set `min_stride_size` equal to `stride_size`; this will throw an exception when `max_binlog_cache_size` is exceeded.
+Configuration options should be passed into the time throttler constructor or in the `throttler_options` of change_table when using a time throttler.

 ```ruby
 ## Configure on throttler instance